 - Part 2: Mirroring your site on Tor with EOTK

-- Part 3: Spinning up an .onion, mining vanity .onion addresses
+- Part 3: Spinning up an .onion, mining vanity .onion addresses, setting up a relay

-- Part 4: Other aspects of Tor: crawlers, ssl certificates, etc.
+- Part 4: Other aspects of Tor: Tor and python, SSL certificates, and .onion versions

 I would not consider myself a Tor expert, certainly in respect to details of how the technology works.
 I've used the browser on and off for years, and I've more recently learned to mirror a site, and spin up a private service, which I'll talk about later in this series.

 Tor is both software and a network.
 It provides the ability to browse and communicate anonymously and privately.
 It is often called "The Dark Web" by the mainstream media and others (it's also called DarkNet), and it is hard (but not impossible) to search (there isn't really a Google equivalent as of yet, although this site is trying).
 On balance, even though it can provide a haven for bad actors, it provides an essential good for people who need or want to avoid government and corporate surveillance or censorship.

 And in the US, at least, as we move closer and closer to a surveillance state, being able to anonymously browse, and provide information to others is increasingly important, as is being able to circumvent censorship, whether it be governmental or corporate.
 Further, since tor is anonymous, it means that corporations (like Facebook and Google) can't track what you're visiting, and can't do targeted advertising.
 (There is advertising on the DarkNet, but it can't be targeted in the same way based on places you've visited, your searches, or your behavior.)